ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #Currently

+- make DoodleActivity's toolbar edittext a CHILD of the toolbar! not an overlay!
 - consider discarding touches that begin at screen edge! this will avoid issues with dragging up the navbar

 #UX